haoran1012/PostGIS-Builder/docs/components/osm2pgsql/index.rst

 **Load Options**

-Database: select the database you wish to load the shape file to.
+*Database*: select the database you wish to load the shape file to.

-Database Username
+*Database Username*: The postgres user who will load the file.

-Schema (or New schema name)
+*Schema*:  Select a schema from the drop-down or create a new schema.

-OSM source (.pbf).
-The options are Local file, Uploaded file, or FTP or HTTP URL
+*OSM source (.pbf)*: The options are Local file, Uploaded file, or FTP or HTTP URL

-Load options:
+**Load options**:

-Store temporary data in the database 	( --slim )
+*Store temporary data in the database 	( --slim )*: Enable the slim option

-Add tags without column to an additional hstore (key/value) column 	( --hstore )
+*Add tags without column to an additional hstore (key/value) column 	( --hstore )*

-Coordinate format
+*Coordinate format*: Options are Mercator or Lat&Lon

-EPSG Projection
+*EPSG Projection*: Set ESPG projection (e.g. 4326)

-Memory for caching nodes
+*Memory for caching nodes*: Default options are 200 MB, 800 MB, 1000 MB, along with increments depending on available RAM.

-Number of parallel processes
+*Number of parallel processes*: The drop-down will display the number available based on your hardware.

 Load via Comamnd Line
 =====================